10 Frugal Tips from the Tightwad Gazette

 - Save on Car Repairs: Instead of taking your car to a shop, check out your nearest vocational school.
 Most vocational schools will do the work for free, and you just have to pay for the new parts.

 - Save on Entertainment: Call your local museums, zoos, and other area attractions that you want to take your children or grandchildren to and ask when and if they have free days throughout the year.
-For example, in Houston the zoo is open for free on the first Tuesday of every month, the museum of art is open for free on Thursdays, and there is an annual free museum day.
+For example, in Houston, the zoo is open for free on the first Tuesday of every month and the museum of art is open for free on Thursdays.

 - Save Money on Glasses: Pick up frames at a flea market, garage sale, or other venue.
 Then have your eye doctor cut lenses to fit these frames; you can save hundreds of dollars.